alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 Read books about your profession.

 <p style="color:#636; border:thin solid #c9c">
-A common complaint at most companies I know is: "we want more training".
+A common request from workers at most companies I know is: "we want more training".
 It has always amazed me:
 how come companies are not willing to train their workers?
 That is a cheap request to make;